ymherklotz/vericert/README.md

 - Reproduction of final timing and area plots of the evaluation.

+Instead, the raw results from the synthesis tool are provided to compare the results against.

 ## Getting started guide

-This artefact is distributed as a Docker image, but this is only a thin wrapper around [nix](https://nixos.org/download).
-If you already have the nix package manager installed and would prefer to use that directly, then this will facilitate interacting with the repository and inspecting the files.
-Otherwise, the Docker image already contains the whole environment, including Bambu HLS.
+This artefact is distributed as a VM image (`.ova` file).
+This is mainly so that Bambu, original Vericert and the current Vericert could be bundled into a single image.
+Vericert itself includes a `flake.nix` file for the [nix](https://nixos.org/download) which describes all necessary dependencies to build the project.
+The build process for that is described at the end of the document.

 ### Docker setup